Frequently asked questions concerning applications and assessments can be found on our applicants' FAQ page.

 What other support is available at Peterhouse?

 We are proud of our tight-knit community and we look to provide as much support as necessary, in whatever form we can.
 As a small College we are able to pay a lot of attention to detail, so your son or daughter will be looked after as an individual rather than just another student.
 All students are assigned two members of academic staff at the beginning of their time with us who remain responsible for that student until they graduate.
 One of these is a Director of Studies ('DoS'), who is a Fellow in the student's subject, responsible for the student's academic progress.
 The other is a Tutor, who is Fellow in another subject, and is responsible for the student's pastoral care, who can represent the student should they face difficulties.
-Your son or daughter's Tutor is there to act as the first port of call for any problems relating to finance, health or personal issues or indeed academic issues which cannot be discussed with the Director of Studies.
-Finally, the Cambridge University Students' Union and the Peterhouse JCR (i.e. College Students' Union) both elect members of the student body to act as Welfare Officers, who represent the best interests of students to the University or College.
+Your child's Tutor is there to act as the first port of call for any problems relating to finance, health or personal issues or indeed academic issues which cannot be discussed with the Director of Studies.
+Finally, the Cambridge SU and the Peterhouse JCR (i.e. College Students' Union) both elect members of the student body to act as Welfare Officers, who represent the best interests of students to the University or College.

 What is the accommodation like?